prettier/prettier/commands.md

 declare function align(n: number | string, doc: Doc): Doc;
 ```

 Increase the indentation by a fixed number of spaces or a string.
-A variant of `indent`.
+A variant of [`indent`](#indent).

 When `useTabs` is enabled, trailing alignments in indentation are still spaces, but middle ones are transformed one tab per `align`.
-In a whitespace-sensitive context, e.g. Markdown, you should pass spaces as a string value to prevent their replacement with tabs.
+In a whitespace-sensitive context (e.g., Markdown), you should pass spaces to `align` as strings to prevent their replacement with tabs.

 For example: